paultopia/conlaw_casebook/spring-2022-iteration/11-mcculloch.md

 power to control the constitutional measures of another, which other, with respect to those very measures, is declared to be supreme over that which exerts the control, are propositions not to be denied.
-But all inconsistencies are to be reconciled by the magic of the word _confidence_.
+But all inconsistencies are to be reconciled by the magic of the word confidence.
 Taxation, it is said, does not necessarily and unavoidably destroy.
 To carry it to the excess of destruction, would be an abuse, to presume which, would banish that confidence which is essential to all government.
 But is this a case of